giuliov/pipeline-your-pipelines/doc/6-Deploy_hosts.md

 azuredevops_pool_hosts | Azure DevOps Pool for Hosts | —

 (1) Default size is the cheapest, which may not be adequate for production usage.
-(2) Must have Read & manage permission at Agent Pools scope.
+(2) Must have Read & Manage permission at Agent Pools scope.

-Additional tuning require changing the Terraform source code.
+Additional tuning requires changing the Terraform source code.

 Some resource names are global to the whole Azure because they become part of DNS names; in our case the Registry (ACR) and KeyVault must be unique.
 To guarantee this we add a random 6 character string to the base name; in addition punctuation symbols are forbidden.
 Here is the code for it.